tobega/tailspin-v0/TailspinReference.md

 ## Processors
 A processor is an object that is more complex than simply data.
 It would normally have some state that is kept over time (several accesses) and could possibly change.
-The processor object itseelf can be obtained and passed around as a value by dereferencing the associated identifier/state.
+The processor object itself can be obtained and passed around as a value by dereferencing the associated identifier/state.
 To interact with the defined templates/sources/sinks of processors, you send [messages](#messages) to them.

 Internally in the processor, state is accessed like the [local state of templates](#templates-state), but with the processor name.